Total TimePrep: 15 min. Bake: 45 min.

 - In a large Dutch oven, cook the beef, sausage and onion over medium heat until meat is no longer pink; drain.
 Stir in 1 cup cheese, green pepper, corn, soup, tomato sauce, olives, garlic, salt and noodles.

-- Transfer to a greased 13-in. x 9-in. baking dish.
+- Transfer to a greased 13x9-in. baking dish.
 Sprinkle with remaining cheese.
 Cover and bake at 350° for 35 minutes or until bubbly.
 Uncover; bake 10 minutes longer or until cheese is melted.
-Yield: 8-10 servings.